-Prerequisites: BIOL 18a,b and 22a,b.
+Prerequisites: BIOL 18a and b and BIOL 22a and b.

 This small, laboratory-based course provides a unique opportunity for students to pursue an independent research project.
-Each year focuses on a specific topic, such as bacterial genetics, epigenetic mechanisms of gene regulation, or microbial diversity, and students will design and carry out original experiments.
+Each year we focus on a specific topic, such as bacterial genetics, epigenetic mechanisms of gene regulation, or microbial diversity, and design and carry out original experiments.
 Students will learn basic molecular biology techniques, genetic and genomic analysis, and experimental design.
 Usually offered every year.